WhatATragedy/whatatragedy.github.io/_posts/2020/10/2020-23-10-The-Big-Internet-Bois.md

  route-views.amsix-rib
  route-views.chile-rib
 ```

 ## The querying
 So, the process I was going to use to find out the biggest transit provider was just to find out the ASN that's seen most in the AS PATH.
 SO I wrote some SQL to do that.
-Postgres has an EXPLAIN ANALYSE function that tells you how your query will run and the time it's esitmated to take, so I did that because I need to expand out the AS_PATH column.
+Postgres has an EXPLAIN ANALYSE function that tells you how your query will run and the time it's estimated to take, so I did that because I need to expand out the AS_PATH column.
 ```sql
 routing_information=# EXPLAIN ANALYSE  SELECT COUNT(*) as count, arrayaspath from (SELECT unnest(as_path, E' ') as arrayaspath FROM ribs) pathasns GROUP BY arrayaspath ORDER BY count DESC;
                                                                                       QUERY PLAN